h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **replicate_training_data**: (DL) Check this checkbox to replicate the entire training dataset on every node for faster training on small datasets.
 This option is not selected by default.
 This option is only applicable for clouds with more than one node.

+-  **shuffle_training_data**: (DL) Check this checkbox to shuffle the training data.
+This option is recommended if the training data is replicated and the value of **train_samples_per_iteration** is close to the number of nodes times the number of rows.
+This option is not selected by default.

 -  **missing_values_handling**: (DL, GLM) Select how to handle missing values (Skip or MeanImputation).